See the results of our 2022 Personal Finance Study!

 In one way or another, we search for role models in almost every aspect of life.
 When it comes to finances, this isn’t any different.
 What may start as a mimicking of the financial successes or failures of those around us inevitably develops into habits that shape our financial futures.

-Studies show that parents have the biggest influence on their children when it comes to money—whether positive or negative.
 For children without positive parental money mentors, many turn to a teacher, counselor, or friend for financial advice.

 Looking back, most can say exactly who this person was—a mother who set up their first bank account, a counselor who helped them navigate student loans, an uncle who helped them build a long-term savings plan.